theborderland/loomio-deploy/README.md

 Loomio requires an SMTP server to function.
 In this step you need to edit your `env` file and configure the SMTP settings for outbound emails.

-Edit the `env` file and enter the correct SMTP settings for your setup.

 If you already an SMTP server you can use, that's great, add the config to your env file (see the SMTP_ prefixed variables).

 Those of you without an existing SMTP server, may wish to use a service such as: [SendGrid](https://sendgrid.com/), [SparkPost](https://www.sparkpost.com/),